Western leaders hint at more Russian sanctions over Ukraine

 The French statement also said the parties wanted to bolster the resources of monitors from the Organization for Security and Co-operation in Europe (OSCE), a European rights and security watchdog.

-European leaders on Monday said they agreed that the OSCE needed a broader role as observers of the ceasefire and removal of weapons.
+European leaders on Monday said they agreed that the OSCE needed a broader role as observers of the ceasefire agreement and of the removal of weapons.

+Ukraine and Western governments have accused Russia of sending troops and weapons to support separatists in eastern Ukraine despite the peace deal reached on Feb.
+12. Moscow has denied providing such support.

-On Tuesday, Kiev announced its highest casualty toll in several days, with three Ukrainian servicemen dead and nine wounded.
+On Tuesday, Kiev announced its highest casualty toll in several days, with three Ukrainian servicemen dead and nine wounded amid pro-Russian shelling.

 Later this week, Ukraine's parliament is expected to back Ukrainian President Petro Poroshenko's request for international peacekeepers to monitor the conflict.
 That idea, however, has faced a chilly reception in Europe.

-(Reporting by Susan Heavey, Alexandria Sage, Caroline Cropley and Adrian Croft; Additional reporting by Phil Stewart; Editing by Lisa Shumaker, Alan Crosby, Bill Trott and Jonathan Oatis)
+(Reporting by Susan Heavey, Alexandria Sage, Carolnie Cropley and Adrian Croft; Writing by Jonathan Oatis; Editing by Doina Chiacu, Lisa Shumaker and Alan Crosby)